riversyang/OIPs/OIPs/oip-1.md

 ##### Strategy Smart Contract and clients

-The strategy smart contract holds all the strategies provided by different organizations or individual experts.
-The same as the Price smart contract, it interacts with 2 parties as well, the core smart contract and its clients.
+The strategy smart contract holds all of the financial products created by  organizations and individual experts. similar to the price smart contract, the strategy smart contract interacts with 2 parties as well, the core smart contract and the financial product creators.

-To the core smart contract, it gives a list of the available strategies and its properties, like if it's private and its price for instance.
-As for the clients, it exposes an interface for them to control their own strategies according to their expertise and investigations to make the profit maximized.
+To the core smart contract, it gives a list of the available financial products and its properties.
+As for the financial product cretors, it provides an interface for them to create and manage their financial products.

 For now, a strategy consists of: